Ramón Troncoso: Leones de Yucatán

 Troncoso signed with the Leones de Yucatán of the Mexican League on March 29, 2016.
 In 19 appearances for Yucatán, he logged a 1-1 record and 3.00 ERA with 21 strikeouts and 7 saves over 18 innings of relief.
 Troncoso was released by the Leones on May 15.

 Olmecas de Tabasco

 On May 27, 2016, Troncoso signed with the Olmecas de Tabasco of the Mexican League.
 In 27 games for Tabasco, he recorded an 0.64 ERA with 22 strikeouts and 12 saves across 28 innings pitched.

-Troncoso made 2 scoreless appearances for Tabasco in 2017 before he was released on April 11, 2017.
+Troncoso made two scoreless appearances for Tabasco in 2017 before he was released on April 11, 2017.

 Coaching career

 In January 2018, it was announced that Troncoso had taken a job as a pitching coach for the Dodgers Dominican Summer League affiliate.
 He was promoted to the Single–A Rancho Cucamonga Quakes in 2021.

+On February 6, 2026, Troncoso was announced as the pitching coach for Los Angeles' Double-A affiliate, the Tulsa Drillers.